evilsocket/opensnitch/wiki/Compilation.md

 ***Note for Fedora users***

-There is no "lrelease" binary on Fedora, which is needed to build the UI properly.
-There is a "lrelease-qt5" binary, which is part of the package "qt5-linguist".
+There is no `lrelease` binary on Fedora, which is needed to build the UI properly.
+There is a "`lrelease-qt5` binary, which is part of the package "qt5-linguist".
 To fix the UI not building properly on Fedora, symlink /usr/lib64/qt5/bin/lrelease-qt5 to /usr/local/bin/lrelease:
 ```
 sudo ln -s /usr/lib64/qt5/bin/lrelease-qt5 /usr/local/bin/lrelease